Iva Jovic: 2024: Major debut and first win

-She made her debut at the US Open, after receiving a wildcard for the main-draw in singles and doubles, after a victory in the USTA's U18 National Championships, making her the youngest participant at the tournament.
-Jovic recorded her first major and WTA Tour win over Magda Linette, becoming the youngest American to win a women’s main-draw match at the US Open since 2000.
+She made her debut at the 2024 US Open, after receiving a wildcard for the main-draw in singles and doubles, after a victory in the USTA Girls 18s National Championships.
+She was the youngest player in the tournament.
+Jovic recorded her first major and WTA Tour win over Magda Linette, becoming the youngest American to win a women's main-draw match at the US Open since 2000.
 She lost in the second round to 29th seed Ekaterina Alexandrova in three sets.